 I told them about Starbucks envy.

-You know about Starbucks envy.
+You know about envy.
 That’s when you go to Starbucks and see those people just sitting there in the sun.
 Usually they have a bike leaning against their table or they’re there with their dog.
-They’re reading something on their iPad or thumbing through The New York Times.
+They’re something on their or thumbing through The New York Times.
 Not a care in the world and clearly nowhere to rush off to — just enjoying being there.

 They remind me of Satchel Paige’s old quote, “Sometimes I sits and thinks, and sometimes I just sits.”

 When I go to Starbucks, it’s usually to meet someone on the run — I’m meeting Marcos at the Starbucks in the Grove at 9 a.m. or Kim at the Starbucks on 69th Street at two in the afternoon.
-We’ll grab a cup of coffee or tea, share pleasantries for a moment or two, and then get down to work — exchanging ideas and layouts, strategizing next steps — and then run off to our next meeting.
+We’ll grab a cup of coffee or tea, share pleasantries for a moment or two, and then get down to work — exchanging and , strategizing next steps — and then run off to our next meeting.
 Of course, while we’re meeting we’re fielding text messages and calls, mostly about where we’re going next, who we’re going to meet, and what time we’ll be getting together.

 But just to sit there and take in the scene, with nothing pressing to run off to… wow.
 My desires might be simple but that kind of takes my breath away.